Race, Variety & Authenticity

 - Maybe can kick ass with martial arts

 Now imagine someone – of East Asian descent – working in a Takeaway who is not REMOTELY like the above!
+After all, all the above is based on assumption.
 Perhaps s/he is second or third generation British; maybe s/he likes working at the takeaway; maybe s/he doesn’t.
 Maybe s/he failed Maths GCSE; maybe s/he’s really miserable, or is dreaming about getting out and opening a hair salon, joining the army or becoming a nudey photographer!
 Why not!

 In other words, create a SITUATION we expect to find but introduce us to a character we DON’T expect.
 Rather like this >> WATCH JADE DRAGON WEB SERIES.